 Every Child Deserves a Family Act

-More than 104,000 youth currently in the foster care system are eligible for adoption.
-However, some states bar lesbian, gay, bisexual and transgender (LGBT) individuals or same-sex couples from serving as adoptive or foster parents, and many public child welfare agencies still discriminate against qualified, licensed LGBT foster and adoptive families, refusing to place youth with these families or forcing them to go through a more extensive, time-consuming and costly process before allowing placement.
-By denying LGBT families the ability to foster and adopt children, children are denied the right to safe, happy and healthy permanent homes.
-In addition, many foster and adoption agencies are hesitant to place LGBT youth, or fail to ensure their safety in those environments when they do.
+More than 104,000 youths currently in the foster care system are eligible for adoption.
+However, some states bar lesbian, gay, bisexual, and transgender (LGBT) individuals or same-sex couples from serving as adoptive or foster parents.
+Many public child welfare agencies still discriminate against qualified, licensed LGBT foster and adoptive families, refusing to place youth with these families or forcing them to go through a more extensive, time-consuming, and costly process before allowing placement.
+By denying LGBT families the ability to foster and adopt children, children are denied the right to safe, happy, and healthy permanent homes.
+LGBT youth residing in care settings outside the home face additional barriers to achieving long-term placements, because many foster and adoption agencies remain hesitant to place these youth with families and many fail to ensure their safety in those environments if they do.

 What is the Every Child Deserves a Family Act?

-The Every Child Deserves a Family Act (ECDFA) prohibits any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of actual or perceived sexual orientation, gender identity or marital status.
-In addition, ECDFA prevents discrimination against any foster youth because of their actual or perceived sexual orientation or gender identity.
+The Every Child Deserves a Family Act (ECDFA) prohibits any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of sexual orientation, gender identity, or marital status.
+In addition, ECDFA prevents discrimination against any foster youth because of their sexual orientation or gender identity.

-The American Psychological Association, the American Medical Association, the American Academy of Pediatrics, the North American Council on Adoptable Children, the National Adoption Center, the Child Welfare League of America and the American Bar Association all support adoption and foster parenting by qualified unmarried and gay and lesbian parents.
+The American Psychological Association, the American Medical Association, the American Academy of Pediatrics, the North American Council on Adoptable Children, the National Adoption Center, the Child Welfare League of America, and the American Bar Association all support adoption and foster parenting by qualified unmarried individuals as well as lesbian, gay, bisexual, and transgender parents.

 What is the Current Status of the Bill?

 ECDFA is yet to be introduced in the 114th Congress.

 Last Updated: March 10, 2015